Amblessed/Python-Programming/README.md

 # Python-Programming
-The programmng exercises are taken from the Book "Introduction to Programming using Python" by Y. Daniel Liang
+The programming exercises are taken from the Book "Introduction to Programming using Python" by Y. Daniel Liang.

 Chapter 2 - Elementary Programming. <br>
 Chapter 3 - Mathematical Functions, Strings and Objects <br>